ullahsamee/pipeline/WEBSITE_SUMMARY.md

-# CD20 Protein Binder Design
+# CD20 Protein Binder Design for the BioML Challenge 2024

 ## Summary
-Development of a computational pipeline to design novel protein binders targeting CD20 using RFDiffusion, ProteinMPNN, and AlphaFold2.
+Participation in the BioML Challenge 2024: Bits to Binders competition, where we developed a computational pipeline to design novel protein binders targeting CD20 using RFDiffusion, ProteinMPNN, and AlphaFold2.

 ## Project Overview

-In this project, we developed a comprehensive computational pipeline to design novel protein binders specifically targeting CD20, a membrane protein found on B cells and a key target for various immunotherapies.
-This work demonstrates the application of cutting-edge deep learning approaches and molecular simulation techniques to create functional proteins with potential therapeutic applications.
+This project was our team's submission to the BioML Challenge 2024: Bits to Binders competition organized by the University of Texas at Austin BioML Society.
+In a 5-week timeframe, we developed a comprehensive computational pipeline to design novel protein binders specifically targeting CD20, a membrane protein found on B cells and a key target for various immunotherapies.

+The competition challenged teams to design the antigen binding domain of a Chimeric Antigen Receptor (CAR) that would engage with CD20, with a strict constraint of 80 amino acids maximum length.
+Successful designs would activate a CAR-T cell killing and proliferation response, with all submissions being experimentally tested by LEAH Laboratories using their pooled CAR-T screening platform.

+This work demonstrates the application of cutting-edge deep learning approaches and molecular simulation techniques to create functional proteins with potential therapeutic applications under real-world constraints.

 ## The Challenge